nbeaver/wxmpl/README.txt

 Support for creating stripcharts, plots that update as their data changes, is also included.

-Documentation of the module itself is available in the`doc/' subdirectory.
+Documentation of the module itself is available in the`reference/' subdirectory.
 An introduction to using matplotlib with WxMpl is available in the `tutorial/' subdirectory.
-Scripts demonstrating some of matplotlib's examples with WxMpl and plotting stripcharts data are also included.
+Scripts demonstrating some of matplotlib's examples with WxMpl and plotting stripcharts data are in the `demos/' subdirectory.

 REQUIREMENTS